 Average Weather in Colorado Springs Colorado, United States

-In Colorado Springs, the temperature typically varies from 20°F to 84°F over the course of the year, and is rarely below 4°F or above 92°F.
+In Colorado Springs, the summers are warm; the winters are chilly, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 20°F to 84°F and is rarely below 4°F or above 92°F.

 The warm season lasts for 3.3 months, from June 5 to September 14, with an average daily high temperature above 76°F. The hottest day of the year is July 9, with an average high of 84°F and low of 58°F.